-The open Web presents incredible opportunities for developers.
-To take full advantage of these technologies, you need to know how to use them.
-Below you'll find the links to MDN's documentation on Web technologies.
+The open nature of the World Wide Web presents incredible opportunities for people who want to create websites or online applications.
+To take full advantage of the web's capabilities, you need to know how to use them.
+Explore the links below to learn more about various web technologies.

 - Web APIs